landrevillejf/categories-api/README.md

 ## Swagger
-Swagger was set on the root path, and you can access it on this URL: http://localhost:8080/
+Swagger was set on the root path, and you can access it on this URL: http://localhost:9090/cognos-categories-api/ It will redirect to the Swagger-UI page.

 The API also allows for `generating various reports` using `JasperReport`, such as generating an Excel file, generating